dceejay/RedMap/README.md

 ### Updates

+- v2.29.0 - Change locate to be a toggle and add command (trackme) to set style.
+Issue #202
 - v2.28.3 - Let button declaration be an array
 - v2.28.1 - Fix layer command bug for non-core layers.
 Issue #195
 - v2.28.0 - Better Handling of sidc icons in geojson